yanivnizan/knowledge-base/src/documents/cocos2dx/profile/Profile_GettingStarted.html.md

   #include "Cocos2dxProfile.h"
   ```

-5. Initialize `CCSoomla` a `customSecret` and `CCSoomlaProfile` its params. **Custom Secret** is an encryption secret you provide that will be used to secure your data.
+5. Initialize `CCSoomla` with a `customSecret` and `CCSoomlaProfile` with its params. **Custom Secret** is an encryption secret you provide that will be used to secure your data.
 Choose this secret wisely, you can't change it after you launch your game!

   ``` cpp
   soomla::CCSoomla::initialize("customSecret");